dimichoueiry/adaptive_multi_agent_chatbot/demo/docs/technical_report.md

 ## Executive Summary

-This technical report details the design, implementation, and evaluation of an Adaptive Multi-Agent Chatbot System using Ollama.
-The system features a multi-agent architecture with specialized agents for different domains (Concordia CS admissions, AI knowledge, and general questions), leveraging modern language models through Ollama for natural language processing and understanding.
+This technical report details the architectural design, implementation decisions, and challenges encountered in developing an Adaptive Multi-Agent Chatbot System.
+The system implements a domain-specialized approach using multiple agents, each focusing on specific knowledge domains: Concordia CS admissions, AI knowledge, and general questions.

-## 1. Introduction
+## 1. Architectural Overview

-### 1.1 Project Objective

-The objective of this project was to create an intelligent multi-agent chatbot system that can effectively handle queries across different specialized domains, particularly focusing on Concordia CS admissions, AI-related topics, and general knowledge questions.

-### 1.2 Problem Statement

-Traditional chatbots often face challenges with:
-- Domain specialization and expertise
-- Knowledge integration from external sources
-- Efficient query routing to appropriate specialized agents
-- Maintaining conversation coherence

-This project addresses these challenges through a modular multi-agent architecture and knowledge integration.

-## 2. System Architecture

-### 2.1 High-Level Architecture
+### 1.1 System Architecture

-The system follows a modular architecture organized into the following components:
+The system follows a modular, layered architecture designed for extensibility and maintainability:

 ```
 demo/